Kenji-Jones/PlayJack_ESP8266/README.md

 Capabilities:
 - color and speed of LEDs can be changed from the wifi portal
+- doesn't require internet, just a wifi capable device.
+- change settings from one device to control settings in all devices
 - tested 135m two way communication using pcb trace antennas
 - 70m of communication was reached in Shibuya, Tokyo on a friday night.
 - 40m of reliable two way communication in Shibuya